GeorginaVV/GenA/README.md

 #Installation
-Dependencies: blastp, prodigal, samtools, bioperl.
+Dependencies: blastp, prodigal, samtools, bioperl, vsearch.

 Make sure you download the repository in Home.